BTMAN1489-1/TelegramBot/README.md

   - Go to folder `telegrambot` with command `cd telegrambot`;
     - Сreate a bot configuration file `.env` following the next example:
       ```.env
-      API_TOKEN=123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11    # this is your token
+      API_TOKEN=123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11    # your token should be here
-      WEBHOOK_HOST=https://example.com                       # this is your domain name of remote server
+      WEBHOOK_HOST=https://example.com                       # your domain name of remote server should be here
       ```
   - Go to the root of the project with the command `cd ..`;
  ### Nginx server setup: